Jeff M Sands, MD

 Dr. Sands is the head of the “urea group”.
 This group is composed of a variety of investigators in the renal division and in physiology that collaborate in investigating proteins that are involved in the manipulation of urea in the kidney.
 This work is chiefly about analyzing the transport proteins that are involved in producing a concentrated urine and seeing how they interrelate in the response of the body to conditions that result in polyuria.

 Dr. Sands’ research is directed at understanding the physiology of urea transport proteins, the renal inner medulla, and the urine concentrating mechanism.
 Current research projects are focused on defining the molecular physiology of urea transporters since urea transport is a key component in the urine concentrating mechanism.
 These studies use rat and mouse models of abnormal concentrating and diluting ability, including genetically engineered mice.
 Dr. Sands uses a combination of isolated perfused tubule studies to measure urea transport, antibodies to measure changes in the amount, location, phosphorylation, or localization of the urea transport proteins, and Northern analysis and real-time PCR to measure changes in mRNA, and surface biotinylation and confocal microscopy to measure changes in the subcellular localization of urea transporters.
+Recently, his lab has been translating their basic research findings to study whether activating AMPK with metformin, a medication that is used to treat type 2 diabetes mellitus, may be effective in treating nephrogenic diabetes insipidus.

 Dr. Sands, in collaboration with Drs.
 Klein, Blount, and Froehlich, made stably-transfected polarized epithelial cell lines, UT-A1-MDCK and UT-A1-mIMCD3 cells, that stably express UT-A1 and reproduce many of the physiological properties of urea transport in inner medullary collecting ducts.
 These cells can be used to determine the kinetic relationships between functional urea transporters, the membrane into which they are inserted (apical vs. basolateral), their activation by phosphorylation or other modifications, and their regulation.
 Dr. Sands has also made cell lines expressing mutated urea transporters that can be used to determine critically important portions of the molecule for folding, surface expression and transport.